- Every Post on One Huge Page It's Big, Long, and Meta

 Buzz is leaving Apple, has already left.
 Buzz joined Apple two months after I joined, on the same team.
 He was the first candidate I ever interviewed, although I can't remember what I asked him.
 Without Buzz's encouragement and inspiration, I'd have never started this blog, and he was first to link to me.
 So thank you and farewell, Buzz.

 "That's a lot of cores.
 And while 80-core floating point monsters like that aren't likely to show up in an iMac any time soon, multicore chips in multiprocessor computers are here today.
 Single chip machines are so 2004.
 Programmers better get crackin'.
-The megahertz free ride is over - and we have work to do."- Logos December 11th, 2006
+The megahertz free ride is over - and we have work to do."

-freeopen source hex editor for Mac OS X.- Bridge September 9th, 2006
+freeopen source hex editor for Mac OS X. -

 A Brief History